asuryoprabowo/asuryoprabowo.github.io/_pages/research.md

 From White Elephant to White Whale: The Economics and Politics of Nusantara (with Thomas Pepinsky)

 Climate finance for developing countries (with Komla Dzigbede; preliminary version accepted for presentation at the [ABFM](https://abfm.org/annual-conference-2024/) and [ISA](https://www.isanet.org/Conferences/Virtual-2024) conferences)

-Unveiling the limits of blended finance: Lessons learned from Indonesia (preliminary findings invited for presentation at the [CGS](https://spp.umd.edu/events/conference-indonesias-place-addressing-climate-change-southeast-asia) conference)